 Both of the parent breeds tend to be a bit stubborn.
 Doxies are sometimes utterly pig-headed, so if your pup takes after the Dachshund parent, you might have a bit of a problem with training there.

 Both Doxies and Boxers are quite intelligent, so they’ll know what you want them to do.
 They might simply refuse to do it because they don’t feel like it.
 This kind of attitude can cause a lot of frustration, but you have to keep your patience if you want to get anywhere with this cross.
 Like all dogs, this cross learns best with plenty of positive reinforcement, so get some tasty snacks or gifts to motivate them.
 Go for healthy and natural options, and avoid these worst dog treat brands.
-High-quality treats can help you keep your pooch healthy in the long run.
+High-quality treats can help you Best Canned Dog Food Brands in the long run.

 If you feel you’re not up for the task, get professional help.
 If you’re a first-time dog owner, you might want to find a cross that’s a bit easier to manage.
 Just make sure to avoid typical mistakes in dog training.